 MAKE YOUR BLACK FRIDAY SHOPPING COUNT

-Bring chairs, blankets, games, and food to keep you enduring through the night.
+Bring chairs, blankets, games, and food to help you endure through the night.
 Run like MAD when those stores open to get to the products you came for.
 Play nice, but make it count!

 USE THE BUDDY SYSTEM